servicecatalog/documentation/GettingStarted.md

 * Register yourself and assign you to the subscription once it is ready to be used.

-* You can check in SOC the ESCM resources once the sample service has started.
+* You can check in SOC the instantiated OpenStack resources once the sample service has started, and use them for further actions.